 1. The Office of Disability Services shall be responsible for compliance with the Acts as they apply to students.
 These activities may include the preparation of all required reports, the coordination of activities among divisions and departments, and the provision of assistance to persons with disabilities.

 2. The Associate Vice Chancellor for Human Resources shall be responsible for compliance with the Acts in hiring and promotion of SHRA employees and EHRA non-faculty employees.
-The Senior Associate Provost shall be responsible for compliance in hiring and promotion of EHRA faculty employees.
+The Associate Provost for Faculty Affairs shall be responsible for compliance in hiring and promotion of EHRA faculty employees.
 The reasonable accommodation of disabled applicants and employees is a responsibility of the employing department/office.
 When it is determined that an accommodation is required, the appropriate University officials will determine a reasonable response.
 The Acts do not require that a qualified applicant or employee with a disability be hired or promoted.
 However, the ADA does make it unlawful for a selecting official or a selection committee to discriminate against a qualified individual with a disability on the basis of disability.

 3. The Associate Vice Chancellor for Facilities Management, in conjunction with the Office of Disability Services, shall be responsible for identification and, after approval by the appropriate administrator, implementation of accessibility in new construction and in projects that require alterations or modifications to facilities and grounds.